 Reading Naipaul’s House for Mr. Biswas for the third time and loving it.
-Such great comedy and also such desperate sadness!
+Such great comedy, such sadness.
 See this line about Mr. Biswas being born: “Some time later they were awakened by the screams of Mr. Biswas and the shrieks of the midwife.”
-Calling a baby Mr. Biswas!
-So funny and lovable.
+Funny, lovable.
 Some books you read, something turns inside you and you don’t know why.
 They call to you.
 You feel you know the author.
-This book is really making me feel like reading again.
-I’d gotten a bit jaded, been reading bits of books for a long time now.
+This book is making me feel like reading again.
+I had become a little jaded with words and had been reading only bits of books lately.
 Too many books lying around the house that I’ve started or almost finished.
-I think I’ll have to admit that books which have settings familiar to me as an Indian seem to be appealing more now that I’m done with my MFA and reading mostly for fun.
-But wait, I loved Bernhard’s Woodcutters too, and Coetzee’s Life and Times of Michael K. Even in choosing what to read, one is always looking for something that resonates with oneself.
+I will have to admit that books which have settings familiar to me as an Indian are appealing more to me now that I’m done with my MFA and my reading is mostly for fun.
+But wait, I loved Bernhard’s Woodcutters too, and Coetzee’s Life and Times of Michael K. Even in choosing what to read, you are always looking for something that resonates with you.

 Dogs and ticks Mango trees Enid Blyton Days at the beach A cow and a calf Scraped knees Playing with girls in Sand heaps Kicking a stone Alone on streets School fair No money for treats Skinny thing So small and meek Gone black with sun Thin and weak So scared, so sad So naïve, so sweet So desperate To please and please You’re dim and dark In my memory You creep by the wall In a freeze You never smile You never speak You never ask For what you need You’re loved to death By me at least Your mountains My small-as-peas I scaled your peaks I made you me We’d some good times All too brief But she’s getting closer Don’t you see?
 That Oldie there Who looks like we Limbs all slack Heels like emery How did she get The way she is?
 Grimace on face Joy free Bitter-sour Whiny-weak Can’t fob her off Can’t shake her free Can’t blast her out To Mercury Can’t run away Can’t up and leave Can’t loose her grip On sanity